Elsword016/DataScience-and-ML-projects/Spatial_Transformer_based_Image_alignment/Readme.md

 ## Results

+The model takes in inputs of two images that are to be registered, and then using a suitable optimizer the ncc loss was minimized.
+Repeated iteration and experimenting with hyperparameters such as learning rate, epochs etc is required for proper optimization.
 ![image](https://github.com/Elsword016/DataScience-and-ML-projects/assets/29883365/ece35883-cf44-47e2-b825-5611b75ed163)

-The model also returns the final transformation matrix which then can be applied on other images.
+**The model also returns the final transformation matrix which then can be applied on other images.**

 ## Reference
 ```